Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Modeling of Separatrix Layers: MHD Simulations Integrated with a Focused Transport Model

-Figure~\ref{fig:qslOverlay} (top right panel) shows the energetic particle fluxes more than 6~hr after the CME's initial launch and propagation.
-At this point in time, the compressions caused by the CME's acceleration have mostly moved out of the corona and into the inner heliosphere, but significant energetic particle fluxes remain relatively close to the Sun (near 2~$R_{\odot}$) and the distribution of these fluxes strongly resembles the QSL pattern observed in the Figure's bottom panels.
-The overlays in the bottom rows of Figures~\ref{fig:energeticParticles} and \ref{fig:qslOverlay} make the explicit association between the QSL boundaries and energetic particle fluxes.
-The regions of enhanced energetic particle fluxes partly follow the outline of the HCS, but there are significant areas (such as 20$^\circ$ latitude, 270$^\circ$ longitude) where the energetic particle enhancements follow the QSL boundary even outside the current sheet.
+Figure~\ref{fig:relax} (top panel) shows the energetic particle fluxes more than 6~hr into the simulation.
+Significant energetic particle fluxes remain relatively close to the Sun (near 2~$R_{\odot}$) and the distribution of these fluxes strongly resembles the QSL pattern observed in the Figure's bottom panels.
+The overlays in the bottom row make the explicit association between the QSL boundaries and energetic particle fluxes.
+The regions of enhanced energetic particle fluxes partly follow the outline of the HCS, which is identified as the boundary between red and blue regions in the middle panel.
+There are significant areas where the energetic particle enhancements follow the QSL boundary even outside the current sheet (e.g., peudo-streamers).
 Conversely, there is not a one-to-one association between regions of high $Q$ and elevated energetic particle fluxes.
-We show here in \S\ref{sec:qsl} that the particle acceleration is most significant in regions with strong and relatively localized reductions in the magnetic field, which accompany the exhausts from magnetic reconnection.
+The particle acceleration is most significant in regions with strong and relatively localized reductions in the magnetic field.
 Surprisingly, the enhanced energetic particle fluxes do not exclusively exist in regions of strong flow compression.
-The vast majority of QSL and current sheet regions studied outside the CME's compression front show that the acceleration develops in response to the field reductions \emph{in the absence of strong flow compression.}
+The vast majority of QSL and current sheet regions studied show that the acceleration develops in response to the field reductions in the absence of strong flow compression.

-We have also simulated the magnetic field and outflowing plasma in the absence of the November 29, 2020 CME.
-This simulation, referred to as the ``Relaxation Run,'' was also coupled with EPREM to study energetic particle fluxes in the relaxed field and flow configuration.
-The results of the Relaxation Run (left panels of Figure~\ref{fig:qslOverlay}) are very similar to the late evolution ($>$6~hr) of the CME run (right panels of Figure~\ref{fig:qslOverlay}), showing conclusively that energetic particles are accelerated near QSLs and current boundaries over broad longitudinal regions with or without an emitted CME.